 Communication Studies Degree and Career Information

-Those who are considering a career in public relations, advertising, broadcasting or publishing might consider enrolling in a communications studies degree program.
-Associate's, bachelor's and master's degree programs in the field are offered by 2-year and 4-year colleges and universities.
+Those who are considering a career in public relations, advertising, broadcasting or publishing might choose to enroll in a communications studies degree program.
 These programs consist of studies in media, written, oral and interpersonal communications and communication among groups.
-They require a high school diploma for admission and, at the master's-level, a bachelor's degree.

-By learning to give effective presentations, students of associate's degree programs can develop their communication and writing skills as well as their ability to think critically.
+By learning to give effective presentations, students of associate's degree programs in communications studies can develop their communications and writing skills as well as their ability to think critically.
 Potential career outcomes include broadcast assistant and writer.
-Bachelor's degree programs may feature areas of concentration such as public relations and journalism.
-Students learn to use telecommunications software, and they discover various aspects of live-broadcast production.
+In bachelor's degree programs in communications studies, students learn to use telecommunications software, and they discover various aspects of live-broadcast production.
 Master's-level programs allow students to conduct communication studies research.
-Programs may include a thesis requirement, as well as a teaching assistantship.

 Rather than certification, graduates can consider pursuing accreditation in the PR and communications fields.
 The Universal Accreditation Board grants professional credentials to candidates who pass its qualifying tests.

 - Program Levels in Communications Studies: Associate's; bachelor's; master's

 - Program Fields in Communications Studies: Associate of Arts in Communications Studies; Bachelor of Arts in Communications Studies; Bachelor of Science in Communications Studies; Master of Science in Communications Studies.